splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

 .. _discovery_mode:

 ***************************************************************************
-Discover telemetry sources automatically
+Detect telemetry sources automatically
 ***************************************************************************

 .. meta::
-      :description: Use automatic discovery and configuration with the Splunk Distribution of OpenTelemetry Collector to collect metrics and traces automatically and easily get started with Splunk Application Performance Monitoring and Splunk Infrastructure Monitoring.
+      :description: Use automatic discovery and automatic instrumentation with the Splunk Distribution of OpenTelemetry Collector to collect metrics and traces automatically and easily get started with Splunk Application Performance Monitoring and Splunk Infrastructure Monitoring.

 .. toctree::
    :hidden: